3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 RTE both on Armbian and Yocto, yet there are significant differences between them as the former had almost twice as high maximal memory usage as the latter.
 Similar difference was seen in the maximal spike in cpu load, which on Armbian was over 4 times that of Yocto.
+As Yocto is not really an embedded Linux distribution, but a framework for creating your own, suited specifficaly to your goals and hardware it is able to provide much better performance.
+Armbian is a good choice for early prototyping, as it's popular and easy to use, but for final product it is worth to consider using Yocto.

+3mdeb is a registered Yocto Participant and provides embedded system validation services.
 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting)